 (7) Not use or disclose any information concerning eligible individuals for any purpose not directly related to the delivery of purchased child care services, except upon written consent of the eligible individual or a responsible caretaker.

-(B) The IHA shall comply with the bureau of criminal identification and investigation (BCII) criminal records check and federal bureau of investigation (FBI) criminal records checks and the JFS 01329 "Statement of Nonconviction for Type B Homes and In-Home Aides" (rev. 01/2014) shall indicate that the IHA applicant has not been convicted of or pleaded guilty to the offenses listed in divisions (A)(4) and (A)(5) of section 109.572 or division (A)(1) of section 5104.09 of the Revised Code, and has not had a child removed from their home pursuant to section 2151.353 of the Revised Code.
+(B) The IHA shall comply with the bureau of criminal investigation BCI criminal records check and federal bureau of investigation (FBI) criminal records checks and the JFS 01329 "Statement of Nonconviction for Type B Homes and In-Home Aides" (rev. 9/2015) shall indicate that the IHA applicant has not been convicted of or pleaded guilty to the offenses listed in divisions (A)(5) of section 109.572of the Revised Code, and has not had a child removed from their home pursuant to section 2151.353 of the Revised Code.

 (2) The CDJFS may charge a fee for the costs incurred in obtaining a criminal records check.
-A fee charged by the CDJFS shall not exceed the fee paid by the CDJFS to BCII or to the agency submitting the criminal records check request to BCII.
+A fee charged by the CDJFS shall not exceed the fee paid by the CDJFS to BCI or to the agency submitting the criminal records check request to BCI.

 Promulgated Under: 119.03